NidhitheCoder/netninja-HTML-CSS/netNinja-video-exercises/README.md

 - line height
 - letter spacing
 - coloumn-count
-    -for make coloums in the document
+    - for make coloums in the document
 - border
     - border-width:--px;
     - border-color:--;